On birth of discrete Lorenz attractors under bifurcations of 3D maps with nontransversal heteroclinic cycles

 {\bf D1)} The transversal intersection of $W^u(O_1)$ and $W^s(O_2)$ is {\em simple}\footnote{The detailed definition of simple and non-simple heteroclinic orbits will be given below in this section.} and the quadratic tangency of $W^u(O_2)$ and $W^s(O_1)$ is {\em non-simple}.

 {\bf D2)} The transversal intersection of $W^u(O_1)$ and $W^s(O_2)$ is {\em non-simple} and the quadratic tangency of $W^u(O_2)$ and $W^s(O_1)$ is {\em simple}.

-We will study bifurcations of single-round periodic orbits in generic unfoldings of $f_0$.
-For this purpose we need to determine the necessary number of parameters to take.
+The goal of the paper is the study of bifurcations of single-round periodic orbits in generic unfoldings of $f_0$.
+For this purpose the necessary number of parameters to take, should be identified.
 Diffeomorphisms close to $f_0$ and satisfying either conditions {\bf A}--{\bf D1} or {\bf A}--{\bf D2} compose locally connected bifurcation surfaces of codimension two in the space of $C^r$-diffeomorphisms, thus the number of parameters must be at least two.
 It is natural to choose the splitting parameter of invariant manifolds $W^u(O_2)$ and $W^s(O_1)$ with respect to some point of $\Gamma_{21}$ as the first parameter $\mu_1$.
-We also take the second parameter $\mu_2$ to control conditions {\bf D1} or {\bf D2} in such a way that for $\mu_1 = 0$ and $\mu_2 \neq 0$ the corresponding degeneracy disappears i.e. in the case {\bf D1} the tangency of $W^u(O_2)$ and $W^s(O_1)$ becomes simple and in the case {\bf D2} the intersection of $W^u(O_1)$ and $W^s(O_2)$ becomes simple.
+The second parameter $\mu_2$ is taken to control conditions {\bf D1} or {\bf D2} in such a way that for $\mu_1 = 0$ and $\mu_2 \neq 0$ the corresponding degeneracy disappears i.e. in the case {\bf D1} the tangency of $W^u(O_2)$ and $W^s(O_1)$ becomes simple and in the case {\bf D2} the intersection of $W^u(O_1)$ and $W^s(O_2)$ becomes simple.
 Also note that due to condition {\bf B} we have the contracting-expanding (or mixed) case, which requires one more parameter $\mu_3$ that will control the values of the Jacobians $J_1$ and $J_2$.
 It is well known \cite{GST09, GO10, GO13} that the following value effectively plays this role:

 where $S(f)$ is a functional defined as $\displaystyle S(f) = - \frac{\ln J_1}{\ln J_2}$.